ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 Append/Clear ErrorCodes
 -----------------------------------------------

-Devices can choose to notify the Internet of Things Foundation server about changes in their error status.
+Devices can choose to notify the Internet of Things Foundation Connect server about changes in their error status.
 In order to send the ErrorCodes the device needs to construct a DiagnosticErrorCode object as follows,

 .. code:: java